sohoffice/angular-universalize-email/README.md

 3. You have created your email templates using angular
 4. These email templates must have routing defined.

-To make life easier, I'll recommend you separate your primary angular project with your email template angular project.
-Most of the time, the emails are not needed by the primary angular project, so it's a good idea not to mix them together.
+To make life easier, I'll recommend you separate your primary angular project with your email template project.
+Most of the time, the email pages are not needed by the primary angular project, so it's a good idea not to mix them together.

 With angular 7+, it's as easy as executing the below to create a new sub-project.

     ng generate application <application name>

-You can universalize this sub-project the same way you universalize the primary application.
+You will have to universalize this sub-project the same way you universalize the primary application.
 Check [this guide](https://medium.com/@sohoffice/angular-universal-an-adventure-9d969d401072) should you require a reference.

 Install